mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 The interval in seconds at which openNDS checks client timeouts, quota usage and runs watchdog checks.

-Default 15 seconds (one quarter of a minute).
+Default: 15 seconds (one quarter of a minute).

 Example: Set to 30 seconds.